hashicorp/terraform-provider-azurerm/website/docs/r/monitor_alert_prometheus_rule_group.html.markdown

 ---

-A `resolve_configuration` block supports the following:
+An `alert_resolution` block supports the following:

 * `auto_resolved` - (Optional) Is the alert auto-resolution?
 Possible values are `true` and `false`.